 Can I qualify for life insurance if I have been diagnosed with Cerebral Palsy?

-Yes, individuals can qualify for a traditional term or whole life insurance policy after having been diagnosed with Cerebral Palsy.
+Individuals can qualify for a traditional term or whole life insurance policy after being diagnosed with Cerebral Palsy.
 The only problem is that there will also be a large number of individuals diagnosed with Cerebral Palsy who won’t qualify for coverage as well.

-That the agent that they choose to work with has the experience necessary to ensure that they’re able to find the best life insurance company for them!
+This is why, individuals diagnosed with Cerebral Palsy need to be sure that they do their “homework” before applying for a traditional life insurance policy.
+And be sure that the agent they choose to work with has the experience necessary to ensure they can find the best life insurance company for them!

 Why do life insurance companies care if I have been diagnosed with Cerebral Palsy?

-The main reason why most life insurance companies are going to “care” if an individual has been diagnosed with Cerebral Palsy is that they’re going to want to try and differentiate between, those candidates who seem to be suffering from a “mild” case of Cerebral Palsy who probably have a normal life expectancy, from those who may be suffering from a “severe” case of Cerebral Palsy who may see their life expectancy reduced significantly!
+The main reason why most life insurance companies are going to “care” if an individual has been diagnosed with Cerebral Palsy is that they’re going to want to try and differentiate between those candidates who seem to be suffering from a “mild” case of Cerebral Palsy who probably have an average life expectancy, from those who may be suffering from a “severe” case of Cerebral Palsy who may see their life expectancy reduced significantly!

 Cerebral Palsy Defined: